Alize Cornet reaches quarterfinals at her 63rd Grand Slam

 Halep got a break-point chance two games later with a forehand down the line that just caught the outside of the paint and which Cornet could barely believe.
 She saved it and held serve, then broke Halep’s serve for a 4-3 lead that set her on course for the quarterfinals.

-Cornet will next play Danielle Collins, the No. 27 seed from the United States who beat 19th-seeded Elise Mertens 4-6, 6-4, 6-4 in an almost three-hour match to open play on Rod Laver Arena.
-Collins was a semifinalist in Australia in 2019.
+Cornet will next play American Danielle Collins, a 2019 Australian Open semifinalist who beat 19th-seeded Elise Mertens 4-6, 6-4, 6-4 in an almost three-hour match to open play on Rod Laver Arena.

 Cornet made her main draw Grand Slam singles debut as a wild-card entry at the 2005 French Open.
 She lost five previous fourth-round appearances but had gone close to reaching the quarterfinals before, having match points in the fourth round in Australia in 2009 before losing to eventual runner-up Dinara Safina.